ausgerechnet/cwb-ccc/README.md

 If you want to run queries with more than two anchor points, the module requires CWB version 3.4.16 or later.

 ### Installation ###
 You can install this module with pip from PyPI:

     pip3 install cwb-ccc

-You can also clone the source from [github](https://github.com/ausgerechnet/cwb-ccc), `cd` in the respective folder, and use `setup.py`:
+You can also clone the source from [github](https://github.com/ausgerechnet/cwb-ccc), `cd` in the respective folder, and build your own wheel:

+    pipenv install --dev
-    python3 setup.py install
+    python3 setup.py bdist_wheel

 ### Accessing Corpora ###